-201 The TRM is a guidance document developed through the SAG process and approved by the Commission.
+213 The TRM is a guidance document developed through the SAG process and approved by the Commission.
 It provides standard values and methodologies for calculating savings and impacts from energy efficiency measures and programs.

-202One bidder did not agree with the IL-TRM In-Service Rate (ISR) and another bidder did not agree with the IL-TRM hours of use assumed in the analysis though further discussions did not resolve the disagreement as Ameren Illinois noted in the RFP that all applicable IL-TRM values would be used in the analysis.
+214One bidder did not agree with the IL-TRM In-Service Rate (ISR) and another bidder did not agree with the IL-TRM hours of use assumed in the analysis though further discussions did not resolve the disagreement as Ameren Illinois noted in the RFP that all applicable IL-TRM values would be used in the analysis.

-203 Appendix B, Ameren Illinois Section 16-111.5B Submittal at 9-10.
+215 Appendix B, Ameren Illinois Section 16-111.5B Submittal at 9-10.

-Administrative costs were a contested issue in the litigation of the 2015 Plan.
-In response to arguments that Ameren Illinois' blanket administrative adder of 14% was both inflated and inadequately justified, the Commission directed the utilities "to track administrative costs by program in order to aid in future determinations of appropriate administrative cost assumptions."204 In light of this directive, the IPA believes that including fixed, non-incremental, non-program-specific costs in the TRC calculation such as those for Ameren's potential study (the development of which is a standalone requirement under Section 16-111.5B(a)(3)(A), and must occur whether Ameren Illinois administers 10, 30, or zero energy efficiency programs) is inappropriate and inconsistent with the direction taken by the Commission in Docket No. 14-0588.
+determinations of appropriate administrative cost assumptions."216 In light of this directive, the IPA believes that including fixed, non-incremental, non-program-specific costs in the TRC calculation such as those for Ameren's potential study (the development of which is a standalone requirement under Section 16-111.5B(a)(3)(A), and must occur whether Ameren Illinois administers 10, 30, or zero energy efficiency programs) is inappropriate and inconsistent with the direction taken by the Commission in Docket No. 14-0588.
 If costs associated with Ameren Illinois' potential study are removed, the administrative cost adder would then constitute 11.5% (by coincidence, the same amount reported by ComEd in its submittals).
 Section 7.1.5.5 lists the TRC results as submitted by Ameren Illinois, and the TRC as adjusted by the IPA to reflect an 11.5% administrative adder.